JayZim/SPACE_FLTeam/flomps_algorithm/README.md

    - Tertiary: Load balancing (least frequently selected)
 3. Wait for server to connect to target satellites
 4. Aggregate local models into global model
+5. Complete when all target satellites connected or timesteps exhausted
+6. No artificial timeout - continues until natural completion

 **Output:** Global model at aggregation server